 Soak Up the Last of Summer

 Don’t let the season end without taking a ride on the iconic Maid of the Mist or getting up close with the thundering Bridal Veil Falls on Cave of the Winds.
 You’ll be able to enjoy the attractions with fewer folks around!

 Chart your own course and hike the many trails in the Niagara Gorge or stroll the Erie Canal Towpath this autumn and witness the colorful fall foliage.
 For a bird’s-eye view of the Falls and the foliage, enjoy a scenic helicopter tour with Rainbow Air, Inc. Or for a more passive — but still equally scenic! — experience, try cruising along in the car care of one of these fall drives.

 The Lockport Cave & Underground Boat Ride along the Erie Canal can be, erm, eerie even when it’s not the Halloween season — so imagine what it’s like when it’s a “haunted,” lantern-lit tour of the historic water tunnel?
 This is a limited engagement event, so be sure to reserve tickets in advance.

 Get Lost in a Corn Maze

 … or just while away the day wandering the 340 acres of fun at Becker Farms & Vizcarra Vineyards.
 Expect a petting zoo, kiddo games, hay bale fun and more — as well as wine tasting and apple picking — every weekend in September and October.
 You’ll need to book tickets in advance — and while you’re at it, reserve a picnic, so you can really enjoy those autumn views.
-If you still want more maze action, consider a visit to the nearby Cambria Corn Maze in Lockport, where you’ll find two mazes totaling more than 3 miles long in a 12-acre corn field.
+If you still want more maze action, consider a visit to the nearby Coulter Farms in Lockport.
+Along with the corn maze, there are hayrides, dog agility demonstrations and a pumpkin market throughout September and October.